Aunty or Auntie: Which is Correct for Essays?

 Narrative Essays Examples with Downloadable PDFNarrative Essays Examples with Downloadable PDF

-Cause and Effect Essay Examples with Downloadable PDFCause and Effect Essay Examples with Downloadable PDF
+Compare and Contrast Essay Examples with Downloadable PDFCompare and Contrast Essay Examples with Downloadable PDF